gradido/gradido/docu/Concepts/TechnicalRequirements/UC_X-Com-Tx_per_Link.md

 The payload of token have to be decrypted by the _publicKey of the recipient-community_ and signed by the _privateKey of the sender-community_.

-The header of the JWT-Token will additionaly contain:
+The JWT-Token will additionaly contain:

 * type of JWT-Token - here `redeem-activation`
 * the alias if exists or the firstname of the sender